mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 Let's take a look at the top 25 companies in terms of total job listings broken down into artificial intelligence, machine learning, and data science jobs.
 <center><img src="./assets/images/top_companies.png" alt="top companies" width="700" height="350" />
 </center>
 It's not surprising to see companies like Apple, Google, or Twitter in the list, but this plot sheds light on what types of jobs are more in demand.
 At least for these top 25 companies, data science jobs don't look to be as prevalent as artificial intelligence jobs.
-So, to a job seeker looking to work for a larger well known company, they could have a better chance if they are looking for AI as a career.
+So, to a job seeker looking to work for a larger well known company, they could have more opportunities if they are looking for AI as a career.

 What are some of the most common job titles that people are hiring for?
 Below, we have a bar plot showing the top 25 most frequently used job titles.
 <center><img src="./assets/images/top_titles.png" alt="top titles" width="700" height="350" />